felixChB/WebXRAFrameIO/README.md

 # About

 This project is about the development of a cooperative multiplayer VR-Game using webXR.
-The server runs with Socket.IO and the 3D-Representation is done in Babylonjs.
+The server runs with Socket.IO and the 3D-Representation is done in A-Frame.

 # Installation